Network Fee Estimation

-Zero Hash provides an estimated network fee endpoint that can retrieve an approximate fee that a withdrawal would cost based on current blockchain conditions.
-The estimates are derived in different ways depending on the underlying blockchain.
+zerohash provides an estimated network fee endpoint that returns approximate withdrawal costs based on current blockchain conditions.
+Fee estimates are available in both PROD and CERT environments.

 UTXO Chains (i.e. Bitcoin, Litecoin, Bitcoin Cash)